-Following World War I and World War II, at least three major powers disposed of massive quantities of captured, damaged and obsolete chemical warfare material by dumping them into the oceans.
+Following World War I and World War II, at least three major powers disposed of massive quantities of captured, damaged and obsolete chemical warfare material by dumping them into oceans, seas and lakes around the globe.
 Mustard gas, phosgene, lewisite… Submerged chemical ammunitions pose very serious ongoing environmental problems.

 Part of it was accidentally lost at sea as a result of naval or air fight, or shipwrecked.
 Sunken vessels tended to settle on the ocean floor largely intact, with the result that the chemical warfare (CW) material remained contained within a small area.